Darla Moore School of Business

 |Resources:||Curriculum Vitae [pdf]|

 James Thetford was a career banker for over 35 years before retiring from banking and beginning a second career in academia.

-He subsequently moved back to London and joined The Sumitomo Bank Limited, where he was ultimately Head of Banking for most of Europe (including Eastern Europe and Russia) as well as the Middle East and Africa.
-After 12 years at Sumitomo he left and held several successive senior banker positions, including Managing Director at Al Rajhi Bank in Saudi Arabia, and Executive Vice President at Gulf International Bank in Bahrain.
+He moved back to London and joined The Sumitomo Bank Limited, where he was ultimately head of banking for most of Europe (including Eastern Europe and Russia) as well as the Middle East and Africa.
+After 12 years at Sumitomo, he left and held several successive senior banker positions, including managing director at Al Rajhi Bank in Saudi Arabia and executive vice president at Gulf International Bank in Bahrain.

 - B.S., University of Illinois